eclecticiq/cabby/docs/user.rst

         taxii-subscription
         taxii-proxy

+    e.g.

-        e.g. docker run -ti cabby taxii-discovery --host test.taxiistand.com --use-https true --path /read-write/services/discovery
+        $ docker run -ti cabby taxii-discovery \
+              --host test.taxiistand.com \
+              --use-https true \
+              --path /read-write/services/discovery

     More information available at: http://cabby.readthedocs.org

-    Or you can choose to drop back into a shell by providing: bash as the command:
+    Or you can choose to drop back into a shell by providing `bash` as the command:

-        docker run -ti cabby bash
+        $ docker run -ti cabby bash

 .. rubric:: Next steps